depthbomb/node-catbox/README.md

 });
 ```

+{% danger %}
-⚠️ This is a potentially destructive method where values are applied to the album directly.
+	**Danger:** This is a potentially destructive method where values are applied to the album directly.
 Consider using the method below if you are only adding/removing files from an album.
+{% enddanger %}

 ### Adding and removing files from an album